WHAT TO EXPECT

 For your peace of mind, I want to reassure you that as Canine Massage Guild Member I work Best Practice; this means that if I find an issue of concern that massage is not suitable for, you will be referred back to your vet.
 If I think another therapy could be more suitable for your dog in order to attain the best results, I will discuss this with you.

-Whichever way, you can rest assured your dog will have the correct course of action for them; as a Canine Massage Guild member I take pride in our saying which is ‘Whilst you may be paying for the treatment we are actually working for your dog’, their health is always our priority.
+Whichever way, rest assured your dog will have the correct course of action for them; as a Canine Massage Guild member I take pride in our saying which is ‘Whilst you may be paying for the treatment we are actually working for your dog’, their health is always our priority.